 When presented with a cocktail menu, I just can’t help but order a whiskey drink.
-Old fashioneds, manhattans, a well-made whiskey sour or any spin on the above.
+An Old Fashioned, Manhattan, a well-made whiskey sour or any spin on the above.
 I’m a whiskey girl.
 Always have been, always will be.

-Naturally, when I spied the cinnamon maple sour on the menu at Summit Bar and Grill the other day, I had to order it.
-Then, I liked it so much that I had to recreate it at home.
+Naturally, when I spied the “cinnamon maple sour” on the menu at a local bar the other day, I had to order it.
+I liked it so much that I had to recreate it at home.

-This whiskey sour recipe is sweetened with maple syrup, which tastes so much more interesting than plain old simple syrup.
-It includes plenty of fresh lemon juice, too, and a hefty pinch of ground cinnamon, which tastes so right this time of year.
-You can skip it, though, if you want a more classic whiskey sour.
+This whiskey sour recipe is sweetened with maple syrup, which tastes so much more interesting than basic simple syrup.
+The recipe includes plenty of fresh lemon juice and a hefty pinch of ground cinnamon, which offers some warming flavor for cold winter days.
+You can skip the cinnamon, though, if you would like a classic whiskey sour.

 This is my last post before I take off for the holidays.
 Be merry and be safe!
 I appreciate you all so much for hanging out with me here and cooking my recipes in your kitchens.